silky/public_or_perish_talk/bam.md

 -->

 This is Paul Erdös; and some other Australian mathematician ...
 I'm not sure what became of him.
 (Joke: That is, of course, Terry Tao.)
+A quote Erdös is "My brain is open".

 ***---- Click ----***

-Erdös is famous for being intensely collaborative.
+Erdös is famous for being intensely collaborative - he would show up on doorsteps of mathematicians, and announce "My brain is open".
+Subsequently, they would collaborate on some work, and Erdös would leave to go work with someone else.

 Terry Tao, also, is doing excellent work in collaborative mathematics, with the "Polymath Project".

 ***---- Click ----***

 The Polymath project is a platform for collaboration on research-level mathematical problems, with a very small number of projects being actively worked on (< 10, say).

-This is cool, and we can go further.
+Polymath8 was about reducing the "prime gap" number, that was first set at 70 million by Yitang Zhang last year.

+This is cool.
+Let's look at another example.

 ***---- Click ----***

+This is the Homotopy Type Theory book - or "HoTT" for short.
+It was collaboratively written in 2012/13, partly by people working at the IAS.

+The interesting thing about this book (other than it's inherent interestingness) is that it was written largely online, in the public - completely openly.

+They did this using a website called "GitHub",

+***---- Click ----***

+and a software package called "Git".
+"Git" is what's referred to as a "version control system" or "source control system".
+We won't get into details here; but this program - Git - lets you work on the same files as other people, i.e. a particular TeX file, or piece of code, or presentation, and share the changes you make in a structured way.

+This "GitHub" website is the place where changes are sent to, and grabbed from, by all members of the team.
+If you're familiar with "Dropbox", you can think of GitHub is a more-structured version of that.

+While with Dropbox you sync folders, with GitHub you sync "repositories".
+The HoTT book is a GitHub repository, and it looks like this,

+***---- Click ----***

+at a glance you can see it contains folders and files, updated at different times by perhaps different people.

+This collaboration was recognised as groundbreaking by Wired, and other news agencies.

+***---- Click ----***

+Okay, so we can see that there is a scale of openness.
+The least "awesome" is simply publishing finished products in existing journals.
+On the other hand, we can imagine doing all the work of research - workings/journals/ideas - in the public, and inviting collaborations by being completely open.

+To get a sense of this; let's go back to Paul Erdös, and bring him into the modern world.

+***---- Click ----***

-Here's a modern take on how Paul Erdös collaborations.
+Here's a modern take on how Paul Erdös might've gone about life today.

 ***GitHub Paul Edrös***